Oddyssey : a long wandering: a series of adventurous journeys usually marked by many changes of fortune

-Growing up in the Bronx, Juice witnessed the birth of hip-hop first hand.
+DJ Johnny “Juice” Rosado witnessed the birth of hip-hop firsthand in the Bronx.
 He listened, he learned, and then he put his skills to the test as a member of Public Enemy, touring the world with the likes of Chuck D and Flavor Flav.
-The indelible mark left by his world-class musicianship earned him a place in hip-hop history.
-In 2013 Juice was inducted into the Rock and Roll Hall of Fame as part Public Enemy.
+The indelible mark left by his world-class musicianship earned him a place in both hip-hop history and the Rock and Roll Hall of Fame.

 Fast forward and KJ has wandered a bit from jazz, touring the world with pop darlings Cecilia, a wild ride that would eventually bring him full circle—back in New York and working on an album of his own with legendary audio engineer Scott Hull (Jay Z, Sting, Dave Matthews).

 Juice, ready for a change from working with legendary Hip Hop artists like the Beastie Boys, Slick Rick, Leaders of the New School, KRS-One, and DMC, has delved into film scoring, experimental music, and working with legendary artist he grew up listening to: Mandrill, Mavis Staples, Herbie Hancock, and the list goes on—it’ll never stop.
 Juice doesn’t stop.